 Can CBD be taken out of state?

 There are federal protections for the cross-state transportation of hemp CBD products.
 These protections do not apply to CBD products derived from marijuana and may not apply to personal CBD products if you try to travel out of state with them.

 In an executive memorandum issued on May 28, 2019, the USDA clarified that 2018 Farm Bill provisions ensure cross-state transportation under a provision ensuring the “free flow of hemp in interstate commerce.”

 The Farm Bill prevents states and Native American tribal jurisdictions from prohibiting interstate hemp transportation or shipment as long as it is lawfully produced under a state or tribal plan, or licensed under the USDA plan.
-This guidance came on the heels of reports from states such as Idaho, where authorities say they will continue to treat CBD as an illegal substance until new federal rules are updated and in effect.
+This guidance came on the heels of reports from states such as Idaho, where authorities said they would continue to treat CBD as an illegal substance until new federal rules are updated and in effect.
 After the 2019 memo, Idaho enacted a law to allow shipments of hemp to pass through the state but it still only allows CBD products with no THC whatsoever.